What Recent Behavioral Trend Concerns Erie Car Accident Lawyers?

 While any sort of distraction while you are driving can be dangerous, what makes texting and driving such a deadly combination is that it involves all three main types of distractions.

-While any sort of distraction while you are driving can be dangerous, what makes texting and driving such a deadly combination is that it involves ALL THREE main types of distractions.
+Any sort of distraction while operating a motor vehicle can be dangerous, but what makes texting and driving such a deadly combination for motorists is that it involves ALL THREE main types of distractions.

 Statistics show that around 20% of all crashes involve some type of distraction, and in 2008, nearly 6,000 people were killed in collisions involving a distracted driver.

-If you or a member of your family has been injured in an accident by a distracted driver in Erie or elsewhere in northwest Pennsylvania, you can contact the experienced Erie car accident attorneys at Purchase & George for a free evaluation of your case.
-We are familiar with these kinds of cases and would be pleased help you.
+If you or a member of your family has been injured in an accident by a distracted driver in Erie or elsewhere in northwest Pennsylvania, you can contact the experienced Erie car accident attorneys at Purchase, George & Murphey, P.C. for a free evaluation of your case.
+We are familiar with these kinds of cases and would be pleased to help you.